ResonanceNearby/example-ios/README.md

 After launch you will be prompted to input payload.
 Payload is the data that will be available to all nearby devices.
 "START SEARCH" button starts the search.
 When nearby device is detected line "Found: `another_payload`" will be printed to screen.
-Search is stopped automatically when app is closed.
+"STOP SEARCH" button stops the search.

-You can use this example with example-web and example-ios to see how cross-platform discovery works.
+You can use this example with example-web and example-android to see how cross-platform discovery works.

 ## Creating your own app
 Detailed documentation, support and your API-key is available in [Resonance Console](https://console.getresonance.net) after registration.